asdofindia/stunting-wasting-lmic-protein-staple/README.md

 This is the repository of data and code accompanying the paper above.

 The description of the files:
-- `data/GBD JME aggregate 05 Oct.xlsx`: The main data file
+- `data/GBD JME aggregate 09 Oct.xlsx`: The main data file
 - `data/05 Oct Dataset@Wast.xlsx`: A subset of the above
 - `statistics/`: The SAS code for models
 - `map/map.R`: The R code for maps and supplement section J generation

-Outdated files:
-- `data/GBD JME checked cleaned final @CMC 161124.xlsx`: The main data file
-- `data/Dataset@Wast.xlsx`: A subset of the above

 ## Generating maps using R